International Medical Graduates (ECFMG)

 Application Instructions for Host Departments

-1. Review the information on the UCSF GME website (for Canadian physicians, see below).
+1. Review information on UCSF GME website (See below for Canadian physicians).

-2. The host department compiles the required documents from the specific type of request you are submitting.
-See below for a checklist of the required documents.
+2. Host department creates a packet with the required documents for the specific type of request you are submitting (initial or continuation).

-3. The host department completes the J-1 Visa Request Form for International Medical Graduates and uploads the required documents.
+3. Host department completes J-1 Visa Request Form for International Medical Graduates and uploads all of the required documents 6-months in advance of the start date.

-6. After the physician completes their portion of the visa application in OASIS, ECFMG will review and approve the visa application and issue the J-1 DS-2019 form for the physician to apply for their visa (if outside of the US) or prepare to transfer to UCSF (if currently inside the US).
+6. ECFMG reviews, approves and issues the J-1 DS-2019 form for the physician to apply for their visa (if outside of the US) or prepare to transfer to UCSF (if currently within the US).

-7. Once printed, ECFMG will send the physician's DS-2019 to ISSO.
-Upon arrival at the ISSO, the ISSO staff will work with the department to arrange a way to get the DS-2019 to the physician.
-DS-2019s can be mailed to the physician or department via FedEx or they can be picked up at the ISSO in-person.
+7. ECFMG will send the physician's DS-2019 to ISSO.
+ISSO staff will work with the department to arrange a way to get the DS-2019 to the physician.
+DS-2019s can be mailed to the physician or department via FedEx, or they can be picked up at the ISSO in person.
 It is not possible to electronically transmit the DS-2019.

 Canadian Physicians